-One of Peter F. Drucker's great achievements is said to have been his ability to anticipate key management challenges decades in advance (Byrne & Gerdes, 2005).
-In 1969, he defined one such challenge as follows: "To make knowledge work productive will be the great management task of this century, just as to make manual work productive was the great management task of the last century" (Drucker, 1969, p.290).
+One of the great achievements of Peter F. Drucker is said to have been his ability to anticipate key management challenges decades in advance (Byrne & Gerdes 2005).
+He defined the work on the productivity of the knowledge worker as one of the key 'management challenges of the 21st century' (Drucker 1999a; Drucker 1999b).